 DAY 2: MTI MKUBWA/BIG TREE CAMP TO SHIRA 1 CAMPSITE

 Distance: 7.19km; Altitude Gained: 719m

 This second day, the most varied on the trek, starts off with a continuation of yesterday’s march through the forest.
 Before long, however, we leave the trees behind to enter the grasses and wild flowers of the Heath and moorland zone.
-Note how, already, your guide has started to set a deliberately slow pace, in order to help you acclimatize to the lack of air pressure at this altitude.
+Note how, already, our guide has started to set a deliberately slow pace, in order to help us acclimatize to the lack of air pressure at this altitude.

 Still climbing, we eventually round the northern slopes of the Shira Ridge – Kilimanjaro’s little-known third summit – and pause to admire our glimpse of our destination, the magnificent snow-covered Kibo summit.